74 Charlotte Street

 Central Fitzrovia location

-Mere is the mother’s name of the patron, Monica Galleti, the sometimes fearsome Masterchef judge and former head chef of Le Gavroche turned TV luxury travel presenter and restaurateur.
+Mere is the mother’s name of the patron, Monica Galetti, the sometimes fearsome Masterchef judge and former senior sous chef of Le Gavroche turned TV luxury travel presenter and restaurateur.
 She runs the chic Fitzrovia dining room, textured bar which is worth its own visit, and private dining room complete with live kitchen TV feed, with her quietly confident husband, David, a former head sommelier of Le Gavroche, who also worked at Paris’ Tour d’Argent.

 Their sommelier, Sandra Bein (previously assistant sommelier at Le Gavroche) was raised at her parent’s five-star hotel in Austria, later working in the Tyrol.
 “Passion is what it’s all about,” she says of her minimalist wine list, clasped in cork folder and featuring the custom-made “Mere” typeface for headings.
 “What’s important is that it’s easy and understandable,” she adds.
 Hence organisation by grape variety, “from good value, easy drinking wines to classic appellations such as Sancerre and Châteauneuf-du-Pape, to a delicious Pinot Noir Reserve from Kamptal,” says Bein, “my list changes often.”
 Austrian wines abound given Bein’s background.